Blue Ridge Mountains: Geography

-Although the term "Blue Ridge" is sometimes applied exclusively to the eastern edge or front range of the Appalachian Mountains, the geological definition of the Blue Ridge province extends westward to the Ridge and Valley area, encompassing the Great Smoky Mountains, the Great Balsams, the Roans, the Blacks, the Brushy Mountains (a "spur" of the Blue Ridge) and other mountain ranges.
+Although the term "Blue Ridge" is sometimes applied exclusively to the eastern edge or front range of the Appalachian Mountains, the geological definition of the Blue Ridge province extends westward to the Ridge and Valley area, encompassing the Great Smoky Mountains, the Great Balsams, the Roans, the Blacks, and other mountain ranges.
+In North Carolina, two lower elevation ranges to the east, referred to as foothills, are also often included as "spurs" of the Blue Ridge: the Brushy Mountains and the South Mountains.
+In Virginia, the Southwest Mountains are an anticlinal range that similarly parallels the Blue Ridge.

 The Blue Ridge extends as far south as Mount Oglethorpe in Georgia and as far north into Pennsylvania as South Mountain.
-While South Mountain dwindles to hills between Gettysburg and Harrisburg, the band of ancient rocks that form the core of the Blue Ridge continues northeast through the New Jersey and Hudson River highlands, eventually reaching The Berkshires of Massachusetts and the Green Mountains of Vermont.
+While South Mountain dwindles to hills between Gettysburg and Harrisburg, the band of ancient rocks that form the core of the Blue Ridge continues northeast through the New Jersey and Hudson River highlands, eventually reaching the Berkshires of Massachusetts and the Green Mountains of Vermont.

 The Blue Ridge contains the highest mountains in eastern North America south of Baffin Island.
 About 125 peaks exceed 5000 ft in elevation.
-The highest peak in the Blue Ridge (and in the entire Appalachian chain) is Mt.
-Mitchell in North Carolina at 6684 ft.
-There are 39 peaks in North Carolina and Tennessee higher than 6000 ft; by comparison, in the northern portion of the Appalachian chain only New Hampshire's Mt.
-Washington rises above 6000 ft.
+The highest peak in the Blue Ridge (and in the entire Appalachian chain) is Mount Mitchell in North Carolina at 6684 ft.
+There are 39 peaks in North Carolina and Tennessee higher than 6000 ft; by comparison, in the northern portion of the Appalachian chain only New Hampshire's Mount Washington rises above 6000 ft.
 Southern Sixers is a term used by peak baggers for this group of mountains.

-The Blue Ridge Parkway runs 469 mi along crests of the Southern Appalachians and links two national parks: Shenandoah and Great Smoky Mountains.
+The Blue Ridge Parkway runs 469 mi along crests of the southern Appalachians and links two national parks: Shenandoah and Great Smoky Mountains.
 In many places along the parkway, there are metamorphic rocks (gneiss) with folded bands of light-and dark-colored minerals, which sometimes look like the folds and swirls in a marble cake.